-The two statutory assurance committees the health board is required to have are the Audit Committee and Quality and Safety Committee:
+As a minimum the health board is required to have an Audit Committee and Quality and Safety Committee.

 Audit Committee

 The Audit Committee supports the overall board assurance framework arrangements, including the development of the annual governance statement, and provides advice and assurance as to the effectiveness of arrangements in place around strategic governance, risk management and internal controls.
 More specifically it has: